JOEDUCERR/CancerPredictor-App/README.md

 A simple and effective **breast cancer prediction app** powered by a **Logistic Regression** model and built with **Streamlit**.
 This project leverages the **Breast Cancer Wisconsin (Diagnostic) Dataset** to classify tumors as **benign** or **malignant** based on features derived from digitized images of fine needle aspirates (FNA) of breast masses.

 ---
+P.S. - If the app site is down, kindly ping me on joeducer.official@gmail.com
+---

 ## 📊 Project Overview